fluidware/fluidsurveys-docs/chapters/Dashboard/index.rst

 Spread your love of FluidSurveys with our **Refer a Friend** program.
 Your friends and colleagues will get a discount when they sign-up, and we'll cut you a cheque for each referral.

 Taking advantage of the Refer a Friend program does not require you to have a paid plan.
-You can sign-up for a free account, distribute the sign-up link and everytime someone signs up using one of your referral links, they'll receive a discount, and we'll deposite *cash* into your PayPal account.
+You can sign-up for a free account, distribute the sign-up link and every time someone signs up using one of your referral links, they'll receive a discount, and we'll deposit *cash* into your PayPal account.

 See the `Refer a Friend program`_ description on FluidSurveys.com